Hartwick College logo

 1928

-The school moves to Oneonta, incorporates as a four-year college, and Bresee Hall is built
+The school moves to Oneonta, and trustees vote to close the seminary and incorporate as a four-year college.
+Bresee Hall is built.

 1931